Rose Wilder Lane: Early career, marriage and divorce

 After high school graduation, Lane returned to her parents' home in Mansfield and learned telegraphy at the Mansfield railroad station.
 Not satisfied with the options open to young women in Mansfield, by early 1905 she was working for Western Union in Sedalia, Missouri.
-By 1906, Lane was working as a telegrapher at the Midland Hotel in Kansas City.
+By 1906, Lane was working as a telegrapher at the Midland Hotel in Kansas City, Missouri.
 Over the next five years, Lane worked as a telegrapher in Missouri, Indiana and California.

-In 1908, Lane moved to San Francisco, California, where she worked as a telegrapher at the Fairmont Hotel.
+In 1908, Lane moved to San Francisco, where she worked as a telegrapher at the Fairmont Hotel.
 In March 1909, Lane married salesman, promoter and occasional newspaperman Claire Gillette Lane.
-Evidence exists that suggests the Lanes had met back in Kansas City and Lane's diary hints that she moved to San Francisco to join her future husband.
+Evidence suggests the Lanes had met back in Kansas City and Lane's diary hints that she moved to San Francisco to join her future husband.
 Shortly after they wed, Lane quit her job with Western Union and the couple embarked on travels across the United States to promote various schemes.
 Lane soon became pregnant.
 While staying in Salt Lake City the following November, Lane gave birth to a premature, stillborn son, according to public records.
 Subsequent surgery in Kansas City likely left her unable to bear children.
 The topic is mentioned only briefly in a handful of existing letters written by Lane years after the infant's death in order to express sympathy and understanding to close friends who were also dealing with the loss of a child.

 For the next few years, the Lanes continued to live a nomadic lifestyle, including stays in Missouri, Ohio, New York and Maine to work together and separately on various promotional and advertising projects.
 While letters to her parents described a happy-go-lucky existence, Lane's subsequent diary entries and numerous autobiographical magazine articles later described her mindset at this time as depressed and disillusioned with her marriage.
 She felt her intellectual interests did not mesh with the life she was living with her husband.
 One account even had her attempting suicide by drugging herself with chloroform only to awake with a headache and a renewed sense of purpose in life.